decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 2. **Delayed Adaptive**: given a parameter $k$, once the adversary asks to corrupt a party, the party is corrupted after $k \Delta$ time (or some notion of $k$ rounds in asynchrony).
 Leader based protocols in synchrony and partial synchrony can often obtain $O(1)$ expected time in this paradigm (using a weak randomness beacon).
 Linear-per-view protocols can obtain $O(n)$ expected messages after GST in this model.

 3. **Weak Adaptive**: once the adversary asks to corrupt a party, the party is corrupted after it completes sending all its outgoing messages.
 Said differently, the corruption starts once the party looks at its incoming messages.
-So while the adversary is adaptive, the actual corruption may be delayed to after the party sends all its messages in that round (or in asynchrony after is sends all the messages it wants to immediately send).
+So while the adversary is adaptive, the actual corruption may be delayed to after the party sends all its messages in that round (or in asynchrony after it sends all the messages it wants to immediately send).
 Sometimes in this model, it is also required that honest parties can [safely erase](https://eprint.iacr.org/2008/291.pdf) some information in order to get forward security, or assume that messages always maintain FIFO order in each channel.
 This is the model used by Algorand and YOSO type protocols in synchrony.

 4. **Adaptive**: once the adversary asks to corrupt a party, the party is immediately corrupted.
-Messages sent from the party before corruption cannot be erased (so will eventually arrive in asynchrony or in arrive in at most $\Delta$ time in synchrony).
+Messages sent from the party before corruption cannot be erased (so will eventually arrive in asynchrony or arrive within $\Delta$ time in synchrony).

 5. **Strong Adaptive**: once the adversary asks to corrupt a party, the party is immediately corrupted.
-Moreover, messages sent from the party before corruption that have not yet arrived can be erased (or claw-backed) by the adversary.
+Moreover, messages sent from the party before corruption that have not yet arrived can be erased (or clawed back) by the adversary.
 Some [lower bounds](https://users.cs.duke.edu/~kartik/papers/podc2019.pdf) assume this model to obtain a constant error.
 This model is sometimes called adaptive with *claw back*.

 ## 4. Visibility

 The visibility is the power of the adversary to see the messages and the states of corrupted and non-corrupted parties.

 1. **Full information**: the adversary sees the internal state of *all* parties and the content of *all* message sent.
 This often severely limits the protocol designer.
-See for example: [Feige's](www.wisdom.weizmann.ac.il/~feige/Others/leader.ps) selection protocols, or [Ben-Or et al's](https://people.csail.mit.edu/vinodv/BA.pdf) Byzantine agreement.
+See for example: [Feige's](https://www.wisdom.weizmann.ac.il/~feige/Others/leader.ps) selection protocols, or [Ben-Or et al's](https://people.csail.mit.edu/vinodv/BA.pdf) Byzantine agreement.
 Often, the only thing that the adversary cannot do is predict the value of coins that have not been tossed yet.

 2. **Private channels**: in this model, we assume the adversary cannot see the internal state of honest parties and cannot see the internal content of messages between honest parties.
 Each time a message between two honest parties is sent, the adversary learns the source, target, and message size.
 Depending on the communication model, it can decide to delay it by any value that is allowed by the communication model.
 The adversary can see the full internal state of corrupted parties.

 3. **Oblivious**: the adversary can see the header of each message (source, destination, and message length) sent to and from a corrupt party, and based on that can decide its actions (crash, omit, delay, modify) depending on the adversary corruption type and network model.
 This type of adversary can model an adversary that has peripheral control (via a corrupt NIC, or local router/gateway).
-An oblivious omission adversary is often used to model an adversary that can maliciously corrupt parties that have a Trusted Execution Enclaves that cannot be corrupted.
+An oblivious omission adversary is often used to model an adversary that can maliciously corrupt parties that have a Trusted Execution Environments (TEEs) that cannot be corrupted.

 4. **Erasure model**: in this model, once a party is corrupted, the adversary can see all the current state of the party, but cannot see data that was erased before the party was corrupted.
 This model is in contrast to a model where, once a party is corrupted, the adversary can see the full history of the party.